-The above data provide industry detail about the earnings of women and men in Oregon that is not available from other sources, but they do not help explain why women have smaller paychecks than men.
+The above data provide industry detail about the earnings of women and men in Oregon not available from other sources, but they do not help explain why women have smaller paychecks than men.
 On average, women in Oregon earn 70 percent of what men earn (not accounting for hours worked or type of job).
 Accounting for hours worked might partially explain the wage gap.
-According to an article published by the Bureau of Labor Statistics in 2018, women who were full-time wage and salary workers, the gender pay gap narrows to 82 percent of the median earnings for men who were full-time wage and salary workers.
+According to an article published by the Bureau of Labor Statistics in 2018, women who were full-time wage and salary workers had median weekly earnings that were 81.1 percent of the median earnings for men who were full-time wage and salary workers.
 In other words, the number of hours worked could account for more than one-third of the difference in earnings between women and men in Oregon.
 A more detailed exploration of the causes of the wage gap would need to explore other data and might include job types, cultural, and social factors.

 There are a number of articles on our website that address the topic of women in the workforce.
 Visit QualityInfo.org and search for “women” to see a list of available articles.

 Information about employment and earnings by industry and sex is from the U.S. Census Bureau’s Local Employment Dynamics (LED) partnership with the states.
 LED provides the most comprehensive data available for employment and earnings of women and men at the state and county level.
 Employment data is the average of quarterly employment for 2018.
 Earnings are the average of quarterly earnings in 2018 of workers who worked at least one full quarter during the year.

 To explore and use the data available from LED, visit lehd.ces.census.gov.